Narroeny/RBRS/README.md

-# RBRS
-r_aidmaster's Roleplay and Build Suite
+# RBRS - r_aidmaster's Roleplay and Build Suite / raidRoleplay

 NOTE: 1.x branch is officially out of full development, as efforts have shifted towards the much more advanced 2.x.
 There is very likely to be any new feature updates to 1.x.